 Note: To prevent users from bypassing the policy, I recommend adding a DoH/VPN/TOR/Proxy list and blocking DoH IP addresses on your firewall.
 (Check this list: https://github.com/crypt0rr/public-doh-servers).

-One thing that can be useful is to use access control to apply different filters to the network or hosts.
+It can be useful to use access control to apply different filters to the network or hosts.
 Let's see how it works.

 server: